BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Thu Jan 19 2023
+La date actuelle est : Fri Jan 20 2023

 ## Quote

-"Our most intimate friend is not he to whom we show the worst, but the best of our nature."
+"Kind words do not cost much.
+Yet they accomplish much."

-🤖 This README2.md is updated with wickedness, by Quavo ❤️
+🤖 This README2.md is updated with cruelty, by Quavo ❤️

-Last update: Thu Jan 19 2023
+Last update: Fri Jan 20 2023